llbit/llbit.github.io/_posts/2022-10-27-julia-oddities.markdown

 expression does not match the argument type.
 Instead, we get the error `MethodError: no method matching foo(::String)`.

-Even more confusingly, if we add another function with the same name that accepts a `String` as type then that other function is called instead of our original function.
+Even more confusingly, if we add another function with the same name that accepts a `String` argument then that other function is called instead of our original function.

 {% highlight julia %}
 foo(::String)         = println("foo(::String)")